FX & CFD OBCHODOVÁNÍ NESE VYSOKOU MÍRU RIZIKA

 III.
 Market Situation

-Gold traded a $1256.20 (0.00%).
-Gold prices were flat due to the lack of new catalysts.
-At the same time, the decline in gold prices is limited by the dynamics of the U.S. currency.
-The index, measuring the value of the U.S. dollar relative to a basket of six major currencies, fell 0.11 percent to 93.83.
+Gold traded at $1,314.60 (+0.29%).
+Gold prices rose moderately, due to the weakening of the U.S. currency and the adjustments of the positions by investors before the Federal Reserve’s policy decision.
+The index, measuring the value of the U.S. dollar relative to a basket of six major currencies, fell 0.16 percent to 90.23.
 Since gold prices are tied to the dollar, a weaker dollar makes the precious metal cheaper for holders of foreign currencies.

 CBI industrial order books balance